rstierli/fortianalyzer-api-postman/README.md

 ```
 1. Generate API key in FortiAnalyzer (see SETUP.md)
-2. Set access_token in environment
+2. Set faz-api-token in environment
 3. Run any request → No login/logout needed
 ```